makersacademy/chitter-challenge/docs/review.md

 Make sure that your spec_helper pulls in a single app file that requires all the other dependencies required by the app.
 Don't pull in the models etc. separately in the spec helper or you risk having the tests pass when the app might be missing a dependency.

 Also watch out for spec helpers vs sinatra helpers.
 They are two very different things.
-Don't pull your sinatra helpers into your rspec config:
+Don't pull your Sinatra helpers into your RSpec config:

 ```
 RSpec.configure do |config|